These easy farmhouse style DIY wood coasters are perfect for a hot cocoa bar during the cold winter months.

 - Cork Pads

-I wanted a darker color to the wood that would be underneath the white-wash, so I decided to stain mine.
-When applying stain, I grab an old rag and rub it on (while wearing gloves!) and allow the stain to sit on the wood for about a minute, then I wipe it off.
+I wanted a darker color to the wood that would be underneath the white-wash, so I decided to stain my wood coasters.
+When applying stain, I grab an lint-free rag (or t-shirt) and rub it on (while wearing gloves!) and allow the stain to sit on the wood for about a minute, then I wipe it off.
 If you want a darker shade, leave the stain on longer; for a lighter shade, wipe it off immediately.

 To create a white washed finish, I grabbed some white paint and mixed it with water in a 2:1 ratio (two parts paint to one part water).
 I quickly painted on the mixture and then, before it dried, I wiped it off and allowed it to dry.
 You can continue to repeat these steps until you get the level of white-wash you prefer.
 Once this is achieved, you can sand it down a bit for a more rustic finish if desired.

-I created a couple stencils using my Cricut and contact paper.
-I applied the stencil where I wanted it, and, using the small, round sponge brush, I dabbed on a little of the red acrylic paint.
-Just so you don’t get too much paint onto the coaster, dab the sponge brush on a paper towel until you reach the right amount of paint.
+I created a couple stencils using my Cricut and contact paper, however, you can also purchase a stencil.
+I applied the stencil where I wanted it and, using a small round sponge brush, I dabbed on a little of the red acrylic paint.
+Just so you don’t get too much paint onto the coaster, dab the sponge brush on a paper towel to remove any excess paint.
 Once you have filled in the stencil, carefully remove it, and wait for it to completely dry.
-(Another option is to apply the colored vinyl lettering and forego the stencil, but I wanted it to look a little more rustic.)
 To seal everything up, apply a coat of polycrylic with a small sponge brush.

 The last thing is adding a few cork pads to the bottom to avoid scratches on the furniture, and you’re set.

-Now you can use these for all those wonderful hot cocoa creations.
+Now you can use these DIY wood coasters for all those wonderful hot cocoa creations.

 Hope you are enjoying a wonderful holiday season!
 May your days be warm and cozy this winter.